Dana-Farber-AIOS/pathml/docs/source/loading_slides.rst

 class structure which is used internally for some operations. (e.g. H&E slides are a subclass of RGB slides).

-It is also possible to load a slide by using the generic :class:`~pathml.core.slide_data.SlideData` class and specifying explicitly which backend to use:
+It is also possible to load a slide by using the generic :class:`~pathml.core.slide_data.SlideData` class and specifying explicitly which backend to use (see table below):

 .. code-block::